 In recent years, sensor technology has become very advanced enabling camera manufacturers to build cutting-edge camera solutions to power new-age embedded vision applications.
 Sony has remained a strong player in the sensor market offering a wide range of sensors that cater to various applications across markets such as industrial, retail, agricultural, smart cities, medical, etc.

 Among the different types of sensors offered by Sony, Exmor, Exmor R, STARVIS, and Exmor RS are four of the most popular series.
-In this edition of Technology Thursday, we aim to do a detailed comparison of the four technologies along with their architecture, key features, and applications.

 What are Sony Exmor, Exmor R, STARVIS, and Exmor RS sensors?

 Exmor was a new sensor technology introduced by Sony with an aim to reduce noise and improve image quality.
 The key architectural change in Exmor compared to the previous generation of sensors from Sony was that the former focuses on digitizing the pixel data in the early stages of image data transfer.
 It has a front-illuminated structure that performs on-chip analog/digital signal conversion and two-step noise reduction in parallel on each column of the CMOS image sensor.

 While Exmor technology kept evolving with newer generations introduced over the years, it was the Exmor R series (fifth generation of Exmor) that brought about a revolution in sensor technology by significantly enhancing sensitivity.
 This shift in performance was characterized by a change from FSI (Front-Side Illuminated) to the BSI (Back-Side Illuminated) technology.
 Generally, a BSI sensor is approximately twice as sensitive as a normal front-illuminated image sensor.